-Liberton Christian School is a non-denominational state-integrated decile 7 Christian School located in Pine Hill, Dunedin.
-It was founded in 1982 with the intention of providing a comprehensive, biblically centred, primary level education (Years 1-8) for Dunedin’s wider Christian community.
+Liberton Christian School is a non-denominational state-integrated Christian School located in Pine Hill, Dunedin.
+It was founded in 1982 by the Dunedin Christian Schools Association (proprietor) with the intention of providing a comprehensive, biblically centred, full-primary level education (Years 1-8) for Dunedin’s wider Christian community.

 In October 1999, the school became state-integrated and the roll gradually climbed from thirty six students (the level to which it dropped in 1998 and 1999) to the maximum of sixty two allowed under the integration agreement.
 In 2009, the school received an increase in the maximum roll cap which allowed growth to seventy five students.

-In 2010 the Board of Trustees committed to funding a fourth classroom in anticipation of a full roll and to ensure the year seven and eight students could receive specialised and exclusive teaching and learning opportunities appropriate to their level.
-A teaching space was created within the hall.
+In 2010 the Board of Trustees committed to funding a fourth classroom (created within the hall) in anticipation of a full roll and to ensure the year seven and eight students could receive specialised teaching and learning opportunities.
 The benefits were seen across the school through smaller class sizes and increased opportunities for all students.

 Building of a fourth permanent classroom and larger library was completed in April 2013.
 In December 2013 a maximum roll increase application was granted which allowed roll growth to ninety students.

-In 2015, due to a bulging roll in the middle school, the Board of Trustees committed to funding a fifth classroom to ensure good student teacher ratios at this level.
-This continued into 2016 as the board, together with the proprietor, looked toward the necessary development to make this permanent.
+In 2015, due to a steady roll growth, the Board of Trustees committed to funding a fifth classroom.
+This continued into 2016 and 2017 as the board, together with the proprietor, looked toward the necessary development to make this permanent.
 At the end of 2016 a new maximum roll increase application was granted by the Ministry of Education to allow the roll to grow to 100 students in 2017 and 110 students in 2018.

-Over the thirty five years of its existence, the school has developed a positive record in terms of its Christian character and the overall quality of the education that it delivers to its students, particularly with the emphasis that it has always placed on literacy and numeracy.
+Over the thirty eight years of its existence, the school has developed a positive record in terms of its Christian character and the overall quality of the education that it delivers to its students.
 The Christian character of the school remains faithful to the vision set down by the founders of the Dunedin Christian Schools Association.